Azzkikr8055/GPS/README.md

 # GPS
-Let's you know your current location using your ip-address.
+Let's you know your current location using your public ip-address.